 Aura: A sensation or feeling experienced just before the onset of certain disorders like migraine attacks or epileptic seizures.
 These senations may be flashing lights, a particular smell, dizziness, or seeing spots.

-Bone Loss: The gradual loss of calcium and protein from bone, making it brittle and more likely to fracture.
+Bone Loss: The gradual loss of calcium and protein from bone, making it brittle and more likely to break.

 Cardiovascular Disease: Disease of the heart and blood vessels.

 Cervix: The lower, narrow end of the uterus at the top of the vagina.

 Cesarean Birth: Birth of a fetus from the uterus through an incision (cut) made in the woman's abdomen.